 - Your static content is still served from a cookieless domain

-- It’s served from a different domain to your main domain and users benefit from parallel connections.
+- It’s served from a different hostname (domain) to your main domain and users benefit from parallel connections.

 Speed Results Without Optimizations

-When I done a test with WebPageTest.org the results I got were an F grade for almost everything, which I expected due to me turning off all the optimizations I’ve made.
+When I done a test on my site with WebPageTest.org the results I got were an F grade for almost everything.
+I expected bad results due to me turning off all the optimizations.

 Doing multiple speed tests I received consistent scores like ones in the screenshot below.
 Pages are fully loaded in between 4 and 5 seconds which isn’t actually all that bad.